tritonro/TEST-Bootcamp-Backend/README.md

 *Hint:* `fetch` returns a Promise so make sure you conume it correctly!

 ## Celebrate
 Congrats!
 Now you have established a basic working backend!
-We will expand on this later once we've learned React to build a more complex website
+Note that you will (hopefully) never make an authentication server again as there are much more escure pre-built solutions out there such as Firebase.
+However, this is a good starting point for us and we will expand on this backend later once we've learned React as we will then be able to build a more complex website.